yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 You can see this kind of branding in use when you are talking about disparate entities within an ecosystem - iCloud Keychain as opposed to keychains in macOS, for example.
 Keychains are used to store login information across many apps on macOS - but it is only when you move those passwords to another, cloud based system that you need to use the *other* iCloud Keychain.
 It isn't on your system, so it gets a new name.

-Mozilla tried to reduce the foreignness of rebranding something native to the browser since 2008 by naming it *Firefox* - it is familiar because it shares a name with the thing you already know.
-It really doesn't work to make it feel "native" though, because like Firefox Accounts, while you can use it in Firefox, it is also external to it.
+Mozilla tried to reduce the foreignness of rebranding something native to the browser since 2008 by naming it *Firefox* - to help it seem immediately familiar because it shares a name with the thing you already know.
+Much like Firefox Accounts though, while it is part of Firefox, it is also external to it.

 ### Privacy and Dark Patterns